cherry-1729-9090/KIRANA-TXN-SERVICES/README.md

 The project integrates **Bucket4j** for rate limiting.
 This prevents abuse by limiting the number of requests to certain endpoints.

+Only 10 requests can be made per minute.

 You can customize the rate-limiting policy in the `AppConfig` class.

 ---